Azure Boards

 Step 2: Generate an MCP API key

-In your account page, go to Settings → MCP API Key and click Generate Key.
+In your account page, open the Credentials tab, find MCP API Key, and click Generate key.
 Copy the key — it is shown once only.

 Step 3: Add to your AI client